slivero/codeigniter-sitemaps/README.md

 # Sitemaps for CodeIgniter

 codeigniter-sitemaps allows you to generate XML sitemaps for your codeigniter based applications quickly and easily.
-An example controller is included.

 Basic autodetection of pages is included using auto_detect() which assumes method == page and adds urls to the sitemap accordingly, this can be restricted using the exclude parameter.

+Please feel free to contribute or file bugs.

 The directory you're writing the sitemap to must be writable.